nabla27/GnuplotEditor/README-eg.md

 # GnuplotEdior

-Editor for gnuplot, application software for creating 2D or 3D graphs.
+Editor for gnuplot, application software for creating 2D or 3D graphs.<br>
+Only this software can edit scripts and data, and display generated images.
+In addition, the complement function and ToolTip display help coding.

 # Main Features